-On the base A6, there's a standard sunroof; power front seats; cruise control; leather upholstery; 17-inch wheels; tri-zone automatic climate control; power windows, locks and mirrors; tilt/telescoping steering; pushbutton start; AM/FM/XM/CD audio with a 6.5-inch LCD screen; and LED taillamps.
+The A6 gets a long list of standard gear, including power features; cruise control; leather; power front seats; a sunroof; 17-inch wheels; automatic climate control; tilt/telescoping steering; AM/FM/XM/CD audio with a 6.5-inch LCD screen; keyless ignition; and LED taillamps.
 Heated front seats are now standard, as of the 2014 model year.

 Audi's Multi Media Interface (MMI) also is included on every A6.
 It's a roller-controller system that uses a knob and some hard keys to control navigation, phone, audio, and other functions.
 MMI's menus have been streamlined over the years, and the shortcut buttons are a welcome relief, but the system still can be a formidable few hours of learning before it becomes familiar.
 Like other automakers, Audi blocks all touch input from the screen, but there's a touchpad called MMI Touch that allows some secondary input.
 MMI Touch is a panel that doubles as both preset buttons for the audio system, and as a Palm Pilot-style scratch pad, on which drivers can write out letters to enter destinations or choose from the phonebook.